AlexSugak/invoice-generator/notes.md

 - Add new endpoint?
 Get all drafts for user?
 - Continue to save drafts every 2 seconds?
 Or use separate button?
 (UX)
 - Make PR

+# Homework (day 2)

+- Add e2e tests for new endpoints which you added before
+- If did not do day1 homework: create new endpoint (e.g. settings)
+- [OPTIONAL]: add new web e2e tests (playwright) for new features
+- Extend `.github/workflows/pr-checks.yml`: add prettier format check
+  - add prettier:check script
+  - add prettierignore to skip formatting check for e.g. node_modules
+  - extend `pr-checks.yml` to run this new script